warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

    ErrSrc = "module-name." & s
 End Function
 ```

-### The _Path to the error_
-For the display of the path to the error at least one procedure must have been regognized as an/the  [_Entry Procedure_](#the-entry-procedure).<br>
-When the user has no reply choices since only one button is displayed with the error message, the path to the error is composed when the error passed on to the _Entry Procedure_ where the error is displayed when reached.
-This is the reason why in this particular case there is no need to have BoP/EoP statements in every procedure.

-When the user has choices because more than one button is displayed with the error message the error is displayed immediately with the procedure which caused the error.
-In this case there is only one source for the path to the error which is the stack maintained by the error handler with each BoP/EoP statement.
-I.e. the path to the error depends on procedures which provide a BoP/EoP information.

 ### Additional information about an error
 The displayed error description is what is provided by the err.Description property.
 However, in case of an _Application Error_ the description is provided with the err.Raise command.
 When the error description looks like "This is a serious error.||This error may be avoided by ...." the string concatenated with || is regarded an additional information and will be displayed in the error message as such.